SouthGreenPlatform/culebrONT/docs/source/TOOLS.rst

  In CulebrONT, BUSCO and QUAST are selected by default.
 BUSCO helps to check if you have a good assembly, by searching the expected single-copy lineage-conserved orthologs in any newly-sequenced genome from an appropriate phylogenetic clade.
 QUAST is a good starting point to help evaluate the quality of assemblies, providing many helpful contiguity statistics.
 BUSCO and QUAST statistics are summarized in the CulebrONT final report.

-* BUSCO and QUAST statistics will be calculated by acivaiting the QUALITY (ASSEMBLY, POLISHING, CORRECTION) steps.
+* BUSCO and QUAST statistics will be calculated by activaiting the QUALITY (ASSEMBLY, POLISHING, CORRECTION) steps.
 You must activate at least one over three QUALITY options on *config.yaml* file.

 Included tools :